 Woman 36 g / 42.0 kg = 0.86 ‰ - best assumption 0.59 ‰

-A possible alcohol degradation is not taken into account in the first value.
-Neither is the fact that 10% and 30% (20% on average) can be deducted as the alcohol is not fully absorbed by the body.
-Assuming this 20% and a reduction of 0.1 ‰, the "best guess" results.
+A possible alcohol breakdown is not taken into account in the first value.
+Neither is the fact that 10% and 30% (an average of 20%) can be deducted from the amount because the alcohol is not fully absorbed by the body.
+Assuming this 20% and a reduction of 0.1 ‰ each, the "best assumption" results.

-The alcohol consumed passes from the stomach (20%) and the small intestine (80%) first into the bloodstream and then into the body tissue (resorption).
-The division depends on the amount of blood (about 5 to 7l) and the body size or body area, the more extensive, the better the alcohol is distributed.
-However, as already mentioned, fatty tissue can not absorb alcohol.
-Therefore, in a tall, lean person alcohol is more distributed and there is relatively less concentration of alcohol in the blood compared to a small, fat person.
-The intake is relatively slow and, depending on the contents of the stomach, is not complete until one or two hours after the end of drinking.
+The alcohol consumed passes from the stomach (20%) and small intestine (80%) first into the bloodstream and then into the body tissue (absorption).
+The distribution depends on the amount of blood (approx. 5 to 7l) and the body size or body area, the more extensive, the better the alcohol is distributed.
+However, as already mentioned, adipose tissue cannot absorb alcohol.
+Therefore, alcohol is distributed more in a tall, lean person and there is relatively less alcohol concentration in the blood compared to a small, fat person.
+The intake is relatively slow and, depending on the contents of the stomach, is only completed one to two hours after the end of drinking.
 This amount is also referred to as residual alcohol.

-The liver is the only organ that can break down the alcohol up to 90%, the rest is eliminated through the kidneys with the urine or sweat.
-The organ begins with the loss of alcohol at the earliest 15 minutes "after the first sip" and continues to linear it continuously, regardless of further consumption.
+The liver is the only organ that can break down alcohol by up to 90%, the rest is excreted through the kidneys with urine or sweat.
+The organ begins the alcohol breakdown at the earliest 15 minutes "after the first sip" and continues this linearly regardless of further consumption.
 The more someone is used to alcohol, the higher the elimination rate.
-The human body degrades 0.1 to 0.2 ‰ per hour.
-A thumb formula: Half a liter of beer (5% vol) or one eighth of wine (12% vol) with ~ 12 mg of alcohol each are broken down in one to two hours.
+The human body breaks down 0.1 to 0.2 ‰ per hour.
+A thumb formula: Half a liter of beer (5% vol) or an eighth of wine (12% vol), each with ~ 12 mg alcohol, is broken down in one to two hours.
 A faster breakdown of the residual alcohol is not possible through coffee consumption, increased exercise or sleep.
-See further information under health,
+See further information at health,